goschtl/zope/bluebream/website/docs/v1.0/dev/decisions.rst

 - All the framework code is using "zope" or "zope.app" namespace packages.
 Although "bb" could be used as a namespace in future.

-- "bluebream the project" consists of project templates.
+- "bluebream the project" consists of project templates and KGS infrastructure.

 - "bluebream_website" is the location where web content is stored.

-- "bbkit" is where KGS infrastructure located.

 - BlueBream 1.0 should provide an upgrade path from Zope 3.4 KGS.